micmejia/bible-dump/AMPC/Acts/Acts 25.md

-But I replied to them that it was not the custom of the Romans to [^e]give up freely any man for punishment before the accused had met the accusers face to face and had opportunity to defend himself concerning the charge brought against him.
+But I replied to them that it was not the custom of the Romans to give up freely any man for punishment before the accused had met the accusers face to face and had opportunity to defend himself concerning the charge brought against him.